fevenMwoldu/passwordLocker/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-# {Web App: A simple Github search app}
+# {Python App: A simple password locker app}

-#### {Brief description of application}, {Fri 7, June 2019}
+#### {Brief description of application}, {Fri 14, June 2019}

 #### By **{Feven Moghes Weldu}**

 ## Description

-This project is a web app that uses GitHub API to provide a basic GitHub search facility.
-You can search by user or reporsitory names.
+This project is an app that uses Python to provide a basic password locker facility.
+You can sign in and log in to manage your accounts credntials.

-## Live Web App

 Here is a working live demo:

 {GhPages Link}